Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bears stats and trends

-- Chicago has four wins against the spread in 14 games this year.

-- The Bears have been underdogs by 6.5 points or more seven times this year and covered the spread once.
+- The Bears have been underdogs by 6.5 points or more seven times this season and covered the spread once.

-- Chicago's games this year have eclipsed the over/under five times in 14 opportunities (35.7%).
+- Chicago's games this year have gone over the point total five times in 14 opportunities (35.7%).

-- The Bears have turned the ball over 11 more times (25 total) than the Seahawks have forced a turnover (14) this season.
+- This season the Bears have turned the ball over 25 times, 11 more than the Seahawks' takeaways (14).

 Home and road insights

-- In six home games this year, Seattle has hit the over twice.
+- This season, in six home games, Seattle has hit the over twice.

 - This season, Seahawks home games average 47.3 points, 5.8 more than this outing's over/under (41.5).

-- In away games, Chicago has two wins against the spread and is 2-5 overall.
+- Chicago is 2-5 overall, with two wins against the spread, in away games.

-- In seven road games this year, Chicago has gone over the total three times.
+- This season, in three of seven away games Chicago has hit the over.

 - Bears away games this season average 44.1 total points, 2.6 more than this contest's over/under (41.5).